BEE offers Energy Modeling and Thermal and Daylight Analysis either as part of our LEED® Certification consulting or as an individual service.

 Our work can also be conducted to demonstrate compliance with LEED’s Environmental Quality daylighting requirements.

-The acoustic environment of any interior space plays a very important role in occupant comfort and functionality of the area.
+The acoustic environment of any interior space plays a very important role in occupant comfort and area functionality.